mklno/mklno/README.md

 Hello I'm Manoprasanth 👋 I'm an aspiring Software Engineer.

 - 🎯 Currently focusing on Data structures and learning Web Development.
-- 🗣 You can find me on [Linkedin](https://www.linkedin.com/in/manoprasanth-mathavan-320540253/).
+- 🗣 You can find me on [Linkedin](https://www.linkedin.com/in/manoprasanthmathavan)
 - 🔥 Maintaing streaks at [Leetcode](https://leetcode.com/mklno/)
-- 🧭 Exploring tech and literature.
+- 🧭 Exploring tech and literature

 Feel free to connect.